chrissearle/www_cso/posts/2014/09/30-ssmtp-and-gmail-authentication-suddenly-failing.md

 title: sSMTP and Gmail - authentication suddenly failing
 date: 2014-09-30 12:27 +0200
 tags: mail, gmail, google, smtp, ssmtp
+intro: ssmtp suddenly isn't able to get a valid authentication from gmail
 ---

 I've been running sSMTP as my mailer daemon for a long time using my google apps domain as mail server.